House Bill No. 389

 (b) reasonably necessary to effectuate the purpose of the statute.
 Subject to the provisions of subsection (8), reasonable necessity must be demonstrated in the agency's notice of proposed rulemaking and in the written and oral data, views, comments, or testimony submitted by the public or the agency and considered by the agency.

-(7) A rule is not valid unless notice of it is given and it is adopted in substantial compliance with 2-4-302,
+(7) A rule is not valid unless notice of it is given and it is adopted, in

-2-4-306 and this section and unless notice of adoption of the rule is published within 6 months of the publishing of notice
+this section, and unless 2-4-306 is complied with and notice of adoption of the rule is published within 6 months of the

-of the proposed rule.
-If an amended or supplemental notice of either proposed or final rulemaking, or both, is published
+publishing of notice of the proposed rule.
+If an amended or supplemental notice of either proposed or final rulemaking, or

-concerning the same rule, the 6-month limit must be determined with reference to the latest notice in all cases.
+both, is published concerning the same rule, the 6-month limit must be determined with reference to the latest notice in all

 (8) An agency may use an amended proposal notice or the adoption notice to correct deficiencies in